andreasmhallberg/readingnotes/Frasier, 1982. Making and correcting errors during sentence comprehension.md

 - *parser*: "human sentence parsing mechanism".
 178

+- Example:

+  > Since Jay always jogs a mile seems like a short distance to him.

 - Garden-path theory of sentence parsing: 180
   - *Late closure*: material is syntactically attached to preceding material.
   - *Minimal attachment*: Attach incoming material using as few nodes as possible (smallest possible syntactic tree)